sex-det/sdpop/README.md

 SDpop infers sex-linkage from genotyping data of several individuals of both sexes, collected in panmictic populations.

+To install, make sure you have a sufficiently recent C++ compiler (understanding C++11) and type: make all
+If you're on a computer cluster, you might want to compile statically, which you could try to do with: make CXXFLAGS="--static" all

 The software is provided "as is" and is still under development.
 It is developed by me (Jos Käfer); I'm a research scientist interested in plant evolutionary biology, not a software developer interested in optimizing code.
 Thus, the programs provided here are aimed to work on my data and with my